tonyskidmore/terraform-azurerm-vmss-devops-agent/README.md

 _Note:_ The PAT is used for the initial creation of the agent pool and for subsequent Terraform operations.
 Therefore, it would be advisable to create/use a service account for this rather than a standard user account.

-A full example of passing the necessary variables can be seen in the `demo_environment/README.md` directory of this repository.
+A full example of passing the necessary variables can be seen in the [demo_environment/README.md](demo_environment/README.md).

 <!-- BEGIN_TF_DOCS -->